-A national task force convened by the American Medical Association developed the initial PI-CME format, which was first implemented in 2005.
-PI-CME will have been established for nearly a decade when the new NCCPA requirements are implemented.
+A national task force convened by the American Medical Association developed the PI-CME format, which was first implemented in 2005.
+PI-CME will be nearly a decade old when the new NCCPA requirements are implemented.

-PI-CME is a PA-centric, data-driven activity.
-It focuses on the individual PA's needs.
+PI-CME is a PA- or practice-centric, data-driven activity that focuses on the individual PA's practice improvement needs in the context of team-based care.
 It is made up of three stages:

 Self-assessment is the process of conducting a systematic review of one's own performance, knowledge base or skill set, usually to improve future performance, expand knowledge or hone skills.

-Self-assessment activities, in their most common form, are simply an in-depth medical knowledge test.
+Self-assessment activities, in their most common form, are simply in-depth medical knowledge tests.
 A well-known example is the American College of Physicians Medical Knowledge Self-Assessment Program® (MKSAP®).

-Importantly, this is not like taking PANCE or PANRE, where you must get a passing score to practice.
+Importantly, self-assessment activities are not like taking PANCE or PANRE, where you have one chance per test to get a passing score.
 Instead, this is exactly what it says – a "self-assessment."
-You may take it as many times as you like in order to gauge where your own personal knowledge gaps exist.
+Most activities allow you to take the self-assessment as many times as you like in order to gauge where your personal knowledge gaps exist.
 It helps you identify where you need CME or additional self-study in order to improve your knowledge.